 Writer’s Memo

 I quite enjoyed writing the letters between Wolf and Booker, and being able to embody somebody else’s tone while keeping each letter’s audience in mind helped define what I was writing.
 It was much easier to think of what to say in my essay because I could easily envision myself as one of the writers writing to the other – especially when I was Booker writing to Wolf.
 I chose to make Booker extremely pessimistic, in direct opposition of Wolf’s optimism involving White Chicks.
 This was incredibly entertaining, and made the writing process smoother and faster.
 In the future, I may consider writing in a definite tone throughout an essay in order to reduce decision making during writing as well as consistency.
 Writing these letters was quite different than writing the book review.
 The review was a much more familiar topic to me: it was simply summarizing and analyzing a written document, including its argument.
 I have done this many times in high school: note-taking is largely summary and essay-writing requires analysis.
 These letters involved analyzing a pop culture text, which I certainly had not done in high school.
 However, experience with pop culture texts in the last week has given me plenty of preparation.
 The analysis of Modern Family was particularly helpful, as it gave me something to base my analysis of White Chicks off of.
 The unfamiliarity with writing under the guise of another person was another weakness in writing these letters, but being confident in what I wrote (as well as making it entertaining for myself) helped me overcome that.
 The prevalence of racism within the film made writing these letters quite easy, as I could take either side of arguing if the racism was useful for challenging traditional values as either Wolf or Booker.
 Overall, I think I did quite well writing these letters between Wolf and Booker.
 Writing as both Wolf and Booker hopefully may help me define my own writing style and tone, and this experience will certainly help me write about pop culture texts in the future.

+Jack,

+Where you really excel here is in terms of tone and consistency.
+Your letter are engaging and, especially in the case of Booker’s letter, really clearly utilizes audience awareness as a guiding strategy (since Wolf suggests watching the film, Booker is able to point to scenes without too much summary, leaving room for more active analysis).
+The main issue is scope.
+In each letter, you tackle a bit too much.
+While the points you make seem provocative, the lack of concrete analysis and sustained focus makes them difficult to follow and, as a result, not terribly persuasive.
+Should you choose to revise this assignment, then, you’ll need to choose perhaps one scene as illustrative of the ways in which the films employ racial stereotypes for whatever purpose—be it deconstruction or profit.
+That kind of sustained focus will also allow you to demonstrate a more solid rhetorical engagement with the original articles instead of simply trying to cover the entirety of each article.
+You have a good framework, you just need to slow down and give yourself the time (and space) to dig deeper.